DawidFrankiewicz/vox-task/README.md

 The application is written in Vue 3 with TypeScript, SCSS and uses Vite as a build tool.

+## Live Demo

+You can check the live demo [here](https://dawidfrankiewicz.github.io/vox-task/).

+This demo is hosted on GitHub Pages and uses GitHub Actions to automatically deploy the `dist` folder to the `gh-pages` branch on every push to `main` branch.

 ## Project setup

 To install dependencies, run `npm install`.